 Introduction

 The current state of quantum processing units (QPU) is characterized by Noisy Intermediate-Scale Quantum (NISQ) devices [1].
 These devices are improving in scale and error rates but lack full quantum error correction and have limited quantum gate operations.
-Quantum-classical hybrid algorithms, which combine QPUs with CPUs, are well-known methods for utilizing NISQ devices.
+Quantum-classical hybrid algorithms combine QPUs with CPUs are well-known methods for utilizing NISQ devices.
 Among these, the Variational Quantum Eigensolver (VQE) [2] is a prominent algorithm for finding the ground state energy of quantum systems described by Hamiltonians.
 VQE is executable on NISQ devices and leverages quantum computing advantages, even without fully error-corrected QPUs.
-However, parameter optimization in VQE is NP-Hard [3], making the search for optimal solutions challenging.
+However, parameter optimization in VQE is NP-Hard [3], which makes the search for optimal solutions challenging.

-To address this, we introduce the CoolMomentum method [4], a global optimization method based on Langevin dynamics with simulated annealing, to enhance VQE.
+To address this, we introduced the CoolMomentum method [4], a global optimization method based on Langevin dynamics with simulated annealing, to enhance the VQE.
 We compare CoolMomentum with adaptive moment estimation (ADAM), simultaneous perturbation stochastic approximation (SPSA), and the Nakanishi–Fujii–Todo method (NFT) in VQE.
-Using a random weighted Max-Cut problem for up to 20 qubits, we numerically analyze these methods and confirm that CoolMomentum consistently outperforms the others.
+Using a random weighted Max-Cut problem for up to 20 qubits, we numerically analyzed these methods and confirmed that CoolMomentum consistently outperforms the others.

 Experimental Details